How to Make a Small Room Look Bigger: 9 Simple Tricks

 Tip 9: Use Vertical Space to Free up Floor Space

-One of the best things you can do is built-in furniture like we did with these built-in bunk beds in Avery's old room.
+One of the best things you can add is built-in furniture, like we did with these built-in bunk beds in Avery's old room.
 Though she had a small bedroom, it included TWO closets.
 So we took over one of the closets to create these built-in bunk beds for her.
 They freed up a ton of floor space AND added some storage for books and stuffed animals, which was a total bonus.

 Built-in white bunkbeds with a small white ladder and built-in book alcoves make a small room look bigger, even in a tween girl's room.